Altinity/clickhouse-sql-examples/iceberg/iceberg-with-minio/README.md

 ### Bring down the data lake.

-Minio loses its data when you do this even though the volumes are external.
+Minio loses its data when you do this.
+It's best to remove all containers to ensure the data is consistent.
 ```
-./x-up.sh
+./x-down.sh
 ```

 ### Cleaning up